-4. Outreach and Candidature Committee Terms of Reference (updated 2019)
+4. Outreach and Candidature Committee Terms of Reference

-As of August 2019, the EITI is being implemented in 52 countries in six regions: Africa, Asia, North America, South America, Europe and the Middle East.
-However, many resource-rich countries are still not part of the EITI and should be encouraged to join.
+As of September 2023, the EITI is being implemented in 57 countries in six regions: Africa, Asia, North America, South America, Europe and the Middle East.
+However, many resource-rich countries are still not members of the EITI and should be encouraged to join.
 While governments are primarily responsible for implementation, the EITI is a global movement and its success also relies on the engagement of all the other stakeholders - supporting governments, companies and civil society.
-Accordingly, targeted outreach efforts are also required to build and sustain support from companies, investors and civil society organisations.
+Accordingly, targeted outreach efforts are required to build and sustain support from companies, investors and civil society organisations.

 The International Secretariat is responsible for providing guidance and support to countries applying for EITI Candidate status and supporting the Board in evaluating applications in consultation with stakeholders and partners.
-Much of the outreach activities are undertaken by EITI stakeholders, with the International Secretariat having a coordinating and supportive role.
+Much of the outreach activities are undertaken by EITI stakeholders, with the International Secretariat playing a coordinating and supportive role.